sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-mcp-enhance/cp-mobile-dev-kit-mcp-enhance.md

 ### Implement Business Logic using MDK Client APIs

-In this step, you’ll use the MCP agent to generate business logic that dynamically updates application data.
+In this step, you will use the MCP agent to generate business logic that dynamically updates application data.

 1. In the Cline window, execute the following prompt: